samlarby/Milestone-Project-1/README.md

 # The Function Gym

 The purpose of this project is to provide information to people who are thinking of joining The Function Gym.
 This site is aimed at people who want to join a gym which has focus on fun and community but also working hard as well.
 It will provide information on different membership types and prices.
+There will also be a section for customers to submit questions if they need more information.

 ![Mock up image](documentation/Website-mockup.jpg)